DRE-ip-Implementation-Team/dre-ip-protocol/README.md

 # dre-ip
 ###### An implementation of the DRE-ip voting protocol as per the paper by Shahandashti and Hao.

+## License
+Licensed under either of [Apache License, Version 2.0](LICENSE-APACHE) or [MIT license](LICENSE-MIT) at your option.

+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in this crate by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.

 ## Overview
 This crate provides an implementation of the [DRE-ip voting protocol][paper].
 It is generic over a suitable group via the `DreipGroup` trait;